Step 1: Underskirts

-I also shared that I planned to recreate, what seemed to be, Belle’s undergarments.
+I also shared that I planned to replicate, what seemed to be, Belle’s undergarments.

-As a matter of fact, it turned out to be true…she tears of her yellow dress (….while riding on a horse….I’m not so sure how practical that was :)…) and she ends up in the white chemise and “corset”.
+As a matter of fact, it turned out to be true…she tears off her yellow dress (while riding on a horse….I’m not so sure how practical that was :)…) and she ends up in a white chemise and “corset”.

 In the end these undergarments weren’t worn under my dress due to practicality, but here are my replica undergarments:

 During my process of repliacting Cinderella’s Ball Gown, I’ve learned that the most important part of any large, voluminous, entrancing dress is the construction of it’s underskirts.
 They give the shape, the movement, and the support.